Bay Area Rapid Transit: Infrastructure

 The entirety of the system runs in exclusive, grade-separated right-of-way.
 BART's rapid transit revenue routes cover about 131 mi with 50 stations.
 On the main lines, approximately 28 mi of lines run through underground sections with 32 mi on elevated tracks.
 1,000 volts DC is delivered to the trains over a third rail.
 An automated guideway transit line and an additional station were opened in 2014, using off-the-shelf cable car technology developed by DCC Doppelmayr Cable Car: the Cable Liner.
 The section of the Antioch-SFO/Millbrae line east of the Pittsburg/Bay Point station, known as eBART, runs on conventional unelectrified rail.

-BART trains are so unpleasantly noisy that a recording while inside the Transbay Tube, described as "the worst sound in the history of man", was used in the 2008 horror video game Dead Space.
 The main system uses an unusual broad gauge (mostly seen in India and Pakistan) and mostly ballastless track.
 Originally using flat-edge rail and wheelsets with cylindrical treads, in 2016 BART started switching to conical treads to reduce the noise caused by flange/rail contact and loss of adhesion of one of the wheels on curves.
+BART trains were so unpleasantly noisy that a recording while inside the Transbay Tube, described as "the worst sound in the history of man", was used in the 2008 horror video game Dead Space.

 Schedules call for trains to operate at up to 70 mph, but certain segments (in particular, the Transbay Tube) are designed for 80 mph operation when making up delays.

-As of September 2023, rapid transit trains are typically six cars long, except on the Yellow Line, which uses eight-car trains.
+As of September 2025, most rapid transit trains are typically six cars long.
+The Yellow Line uses nine-car trains; some eight-car trains are also used on the Red, Green, and Blue lines at peak hours.
 The minimum train length is four cars, and the maximum length is ten cars.
 A ten-car train is 710 ft, the longest of any metro system in the United States, and extending slightly beyond the 700 ft platforms.
 Cars are 10.5 ft wide, the maximum gradient is four percent, and the minimum curve radius is 394 ft.
 The combination of unique loading gauges and unusual rail technologies has complicated maintenance and increased cost of the system, as rolling stock requires custom wheelsets, brake systems, and power systems.

 Many of the original 1970s-era stations, especially the aerial stations, feature simple Brutalist architecture, but newer stations are a mix of Neomodern and Postmodern architecture.
 The additional double-tracked 4 mi upper deck of the Market Street subway and its four underground stations were built by BART for Muni Metro.